sgutierrez8c54/codeserv/Managing-a-Smartphone-Robot-Controller.md

 You can change the operating channel using the Advanced Settings menu on the Robot Controller or Driver Station.

 **Important Note:** Not every Android phone supports channel changing through the FTC software.
-Refer to rule \<RE06\> for a list of _FIRST_-approved phones that support channel changing through the FTC software.
+Refer to rule \<RE06\> in the game manual for a list of _FIRST_-approved phones that support channel changing through the FTC software.

 | Changing the WiFi Channel|
 | ---- |